mdhimes/Generic_Grid/README.md

 # Generic_Grid
-Scaling function for the generic ATMO grid presented in Goyal et al. (2018b).
+Scaling function for the generic ATMO grid presented in Goyal, J., et al., 2018b, MNRAS, accepted for publication October 30th 2018
-	"""

 	gg_rescale
 	This function will take a single Generic ATMO Grid file and scale it with an input planetary system radii, gravity and temperature.